GuoSFPLab/PFAS-LEACH-Tier-3-4/README.md

 ## Acknowledgements

-The development of PFAS-LEACH was supported by the Environmental Security Technology Certification Program (Project ER21-5041).
+This Excel tool for the PFAS-LEACH Tiers 3 and 4 models (PFAS-LEACH-Analytical and PFAS-LEACH-DAF) was developed at the University of Arizona by Jacob Smith and Min Ma (equal contribution) under the direction of Dr. Bo Guo.
+The development was a collaborative effort with Dr. Mark Brusseau.
+We would like to acknowledge funding support from the Environmental Security Technology Certification Program (ESTCP Project ER21-5041).

 ## License